1971–72 Dallas Chaparrals season: ABA Draft

-This draft would become the only ABA draft the Chaparrals would officially participate in as the Texas Chaparrals instead of the usual Dallas Chaparrals name that they had.
+This draft would become the only ABA draft the Chaparrals would officially participate in as the Texas Chaparrals instead of their usual Dallas Chaparrals name.
 This draft would have also had them hold the #1 pick in that year's draft (which became ABA All-Star power forward/center Jim McDaniels from Western Kentucky University) due to them having the worst record by the time the draft first began (which officially started on January 22 and then concluded properly on March 15, 1971) had they not swapped around first round draft picks alongside various other players with the team that eventually won the 1971 ABA Finals Championship by the end of the season, the Utah Stars.
 The Chaparrals would also gain a second round pick from the Utah Stars through a different trade they did during the season.